romanhaa/Cerebro/examples/pbmc_10k_v3/Seurat_v2/README.md

 )
 ```

-## cerebroPrepare functions (optional but recommended)
+## cerebroApp functions (optional but recommended)

-Using the functions provided by cerebroPrepare, we check the percentage of mitochondrial and ribosomal genes and, for every sample and cluster, we...
+Using the functions provided by cerebroApp, we check the percentage of mitochondrial and ribosomal genes and, for every sample and cluster, we...

 * get the 100 most expressed genes,
 * identify marker genes (with the `FindAllMarkers` of Seurat),